dylanaraps/birch/README.md

   This should be fairly easy to fix though I need to figure out the best way of doing so.

+* No SSL (sadly).

+  The network connection is through bash's builtin /dev/tcp feature which doesn't allow for SSL.
 ```